Tag Archive for: Greater Scranton area

 * Greater Scranton Board of REALTORS® stats; median homes sales for March 2020, October 2022

-For the fifth straight year, Realty Network Group was awarded the honors of Northeastern Pennsylvania’s “Best Real Estate Website.”
-The accolades were part of the Times-Tribune’s Readers’ Choice Awards, where online subscribers and readers of the Scranton Times voted for their favorite businesses in multiple categories such as Home & Services, Dining & Entertainment, Wellness & Person Style, Shopping as well as Recreation & Entertainment.
-These category winners are honored as the best in the Greater Scranton area.
+For the fifth straight year, Realty Network Group has been honored as Northeastern Pennsylvania’s “Best Real Estate Website.”
+This recognition was part of the Times-Tribune’s Readers’ Choice Awards, where subscribers and readers voted for their favorite businesses across multiple categories, including Home & Services, Dining & Entertainment, Wellness & Personal Style, Shopping, and Recreation & Entertainment.
+These awards celebrate the best businesses in the Greater Scranton area.
+Looking for the best sites for real estate?
+Look no further than Realty Network Group.

-“We’re thankful for the support and votes we’ve received,” underscores Mark DeStefano, CEO and REALTOR® at Realty Network Group.
-“Our website, one of the strengths of our firm, continues to evolve toward the needs of our customers.
-They’ve been essential to our success, much in the same way as our network of real estate professionals.
-Without the expertise, hard work and dedication from our agents, we simply wouldn’t excel in this market.”
+“We’re incredibly thankful for the support and votes we’ve received,” says Mark DeStefano, CEO and REALTOR® at Realty Network Group.
+“Our website, a major strength of our firm, continues to evolve to meet the needs of our customers.
+Their feedback and engagement drive our innovation.
+Likewise, our network of experienced real estate professionals plays a critical role in our success.
+Without their dedication and expertise, we wouldn’t excel in this market.”

 There’s more uncertainty in the national real estate market than we’ve seen in some time.
 We’re two years beyond the onset of COVID and while we’re past many of the main health concerns of the virus, obstacles still remain.
 Remote work is likely here to stay, thus there are adjustments to housing post pandemic, which continue to unfold and impact the market.
 Is time running out for sellers to take advantage?
 Will buyers have a better chance of acquiring real estate being that their purchasing power has somewhat diminished?
 What’s in store for our market in the Greater Scranton area?